mixu/archey.js/readme.md

 ## Credits

-Based on Archey by Melik Manukyan.
-The Archey credits mention the following people, so I want to acknowledge them here as well:
+Based on Archey by Melik Manukyan and screenfetch by Brett Bohnenkamper.
+The Archey and screenfetch credits mention the following people, so I want to acknowledge them here as well:

 - ASCII art by Brett Bohnenkamper
-- Changes Jerome Launay
+- Changes by Jerome Launay
 - Fedora support by YeOK
+- OS X proting by shrx and Hu6

 I figured I'd better not include their email addresses here given that this is a separate project.